 As a huge technology fan and Kindergarten teacher, I have not only fallen in love with the Osmo, but I have uncovered an amazing secret to using the myWords game!
 In addition to the premade and free albums provided within the Osmo myWords game, you can make your own Customize Word Games with Osmo and upload them into an album for a specific and custom game!
 Are you jumping for joy like I was?

 How to Start Making Customize Word Games with Osmo

 Let me show you how!
 You will need a few things.
 First, you will need an iPad without a cover.
 You will also need to get a base and the Osmo Words kit.
-I create the customized pictures (or images) on my computer as well.
+I create customized pictures (or images) on my computer as well.
 Lastly, you need your iPad to be connected to wifi, at least temporarily, to download your customized activity.

 (You can buy directly from Osmo here or you can buy Osmo from Amazon here.
 The base can be purchased separately, but also in the Genius, Wonder, and Explorer kits, which include the Words pieces.
-Purchasing from Osmo directly or via Amazon have the same prices.)
+Purchasing from Osmo directly or via Amazon has the same prices.)

 Creating Your Images

 First, let me show you how to create your image.
 Open up a computer program that you prefer.
 I use PowerPoint because I find it easy to make unique sizes and convert the file to a picture image.
 (You can opt for another way to create an image, this is just how I do it.)

 Next, think about the size you want to use.
 I use a plain paper size, 8.5 by 11 inches.
 (Remember that the iPad is used vertically when using Osmo.)